chainsawriot/jmsc1003/problemset7.md

 http://data.hkupop.hku.hk/v3/hkupop/ce2012_leung/en.html

-Download the dataset of the 2016-10-24 survey and compare the weighted average of rating between
+Download the dataset of the 2016-10-24 survey and compare the weighted average of rating between genders.

-1. genders
-2. age groups

 # NOTE